Ecommerce Category Page SEO: The Complete Guide for Shopify and WooCommerce

 The fix for Shopify: Use the canonical tag to point all filtered URLs back to the base collection URL.
 Shopify does this automatically for some filter types but not all.
 Audit your store with Google Search Console and check for unintended indexing of filter URLs.
 Use the noindex meta tag or robots.txt to block pages that should not be indexed.

-The fix for WooCommerce: YOAST SEO and Rank Math both have settings to noindex filtered URLs.
+The fix for WooCommerce: Yoast SEO and Rank Math both have settings to noindex filtered URLs.
 Enable this.
 If you are using a custom filter plugin, check whether it generates canonical tags or adds noindex automatically.
 Most do not.

 This is not a quick 10-minute fix.
 But it is one of the highest-impact technical corrections you can make for ecommerce category SEO.
 Stores with large catalogues and complex filter systems sometimes see a 20 to 40 percent improvement in category page visibility after cleaning up faceted nav indexation.